radiantlab/HDRICalibrationTool/README.md

 This application runs on MacOS, Windows and Linux.

 ## Getting Started
 The user must install [Radiance](https://www.radiance-online.org/) as well as [HDRGen](http://www.anyhere.com/) to their local machine and have access to their location.
 After the dependencies have been installed, install the program based on the platform you are using by clicking this [link](https://github.com/shantimorrell/HDRICalibrationTool-Capstone/actions/runs/8283470432).
 There will be a build for each platform.
 After installation, extract the contents of the zipped folder to a desired location.
 Open the installed folder/bundle and the first folder in here will contain the installation for your platform.
 Continue the installation process.
-This will install the application on your desktop..
+This will install the application on your desktop.

 ## Use
 **Uploading Images**